julielinx/julielinx.github.io/_posts/2020-04-01-14_encoding_cats.md

 I couldn't figure out how to return the `LabelBinarize` results as a dataframe.
 I finally gave up because there's an easier way to do it using the `category-encoders` package.
 Scikit-Learn tends to return things as arrays and the categorical encoding is no exception.

 These methods also tend to assume you'll be doing a single column or every column.
 In my experience, most datasets are a combination of numerical and categorical features.
-It seems like Scikit-Learn would have solved for this issue in a more intuitive way.
+It seems like Scikit-Learn would have solved this issue in a more intuitive way.

 #### Category Encoders